This is AI generated summarization, which may have errors. For context, always refer to the full article.

 Whether or not you’re interested in idol culture, the show serves as a breath of fresh air from the typical youth-dominated main casts of other anime.

-Eternal Boys airs on Animax sometime after its Japanese broadcast premiere on October 10, according to ANN.
+Eternal Boys airs on Animax sometime after its Japanese broadcast premiered on October 10, according to ANN.
 24 episodes are scheduled to air this season.

 If you want to get your blood pumping